About the Courses

 The Golf Club at Lansdowne offers 45 of the region’s finest fairways.
 World renowned designers Robert Trent Jones Jr. and Greg Norman have crafted three distinctly different courses for golfers of all playing abilities.

-The Norman Course - Designed by the legendary Greg Norman, the "Great White Shark", the Norman Course incorporates the natural undulations of the Potomac River Valley, meandering along the Potomac River.
+Designed by the legendary Greg Norman, the "Great White Shark", the Norman Course incorporates the natural undulations of the Potomac River Valley, meandering along the Potomac River.
 The rolling landscape of the 7,332-yard par-72 course winds through a mature hardwood forest and along rock outcroppings.
 Those natural elements combine with historic sites on the 3rd and 4th holes to form the course's distinct character using Norman's "Least Disturbance Approach" to design.

 Capable of hosting championship competition, the Norman Course remains enjoyable for everyday golfers, with tees that fit a multitude of skill levels - including the memorable "island tees'' on the par-4, first hole.